shreyash0k/Football-Stats-App/README.md

 ## Project Overview

 Welcome to the Software Engineer Intern Assessment Project!
 This project aims to evaluate your skills in several key areas relevant to our team.
 You will be working on a small application that retrieves data from an API, stores it in a database, and displays it in a simple user interface.
 This project is intended to be open-ended, allowing you to be creative and choose whatever language or framework you are comfortable with.
-However, we will provide some guidance and tips to get started with the tools we love (P.S.
-We use Next.JS framework, with React, Tailwind, Typescript, and Postgres)
+However, we will provide some guidance and tips to get started with the tools we love

 ## Project Requirements :memo: